santoshchaudhary001/Vulnerablesite/README.md

 # Vulnerablesite
-How vulnerable sites look like i have to create this vulnerable sites using php
+How vulnerable sites look like and try out this vulnerable sites using php (server-site programming languages) to clone it.